K15t/viewport-uploader/README.md

 ## Introduction

-The `viewport-sync` package is a simple node module to upload local resources to Scroll Viewport.
-For example, it can be used as part of a gulp workflow to automate building and uploading a theme.
+The `viewport-sync` package is a node module to upload local resources to Scroll Viewport.
+For example, it can be used as part of a gulp build process to automate building and uploading a theme.
 It was formerly known as `gulp-viewport`.
 Read more about the name change in the [CHANGELOG](CHANGELOG.md).

 ## Getting started

 To create a local theme development environment for Scroll Viewport, use the interactive `viewport-tools` to get started quickly.
-The "default" theme template already provides you with a basic build workflow using gulp that makes use of `viewport-sync` to upload the files to Scroll Viewport.
+The "default" theme template already provides you with a basic build process using gulp that makes use of `viewport-sync` to upload the files to Scroll Viewport.
 If you use `viewport-tools`, you don't have to go through the trouble of setting up `viewport-sync`.

 ## Documentation